 If you want to learn even more, I have written an in-depth review of the MindShift BackLight Elite 45L.
 That should answer all your questions, including going into more detail about those air travel features.

 I’m only one size, so it’s always difficult for me to answer questions about pack fit for people that are much shorter or taller than me.
-Thankfully MindShift have created this useful graphic that gives some visual clues as to how each pack will fit people of different heights.
-Using the adjustable torso length on each pack, all sizes of pack should comfortably fit people whose height is between 6’4″ and 5’4″.
+Thankfully MindShift has created this useful graphic that gives some visual clues as to how each pack will fit people of different heights.
+Using the adjustable torso length on each pack, all sizes of the pack should comfortably fit people whose height is between 6’4″ and 5’4″.

 Honing in on the Rotation Pro 50L pack that is the specific subject of this review, we see some nice refinements to the design of the original R180 Pro, although it’s definitely more evolution than revolution.
 I particularly like the magnetic closure features on the belt pack, as well as the new front stuff pocket and huge side pocket.
 If you’re looking for a big photo pack for professional usage, this is right up there with the largest ones on the market.
-With the removable belt pack you are also getting two camera bags in one!
+With the removable belt pack, you are also getting two camera bags in one!

 A word of caution, though.
 For the Rotation Pro 50L to be the right pack for you, you have to want the Rotation 180 feature.
 I think it’s a wonderful system, but the inclusion of this feature really splits up the bag into two halves.
-On occasion that means that there will be something in the top part of your bag, probably a lens, that you want to put on the camera that is in the belt pack at the bottom.
+On occasion, that means that there will be something in the top part of your bag, probably a lens, that you want to put on the camera that is in the belt pack at the bottom.
 This will mean accessing both sections and potentially slowing you down.
 Thoughtful packing can often alleviate this, but it’s worth considering.

-And don’t forget, if you like the overall style of the pack but have a large super telephoto lens that needs the full length of the bag, or you just don’t think you need the Rotation 180 feature, there’s always the BackLight Elite 45L pack.
-This is MindShift’s other top-end photo pack that uses all the same materials and hardware as the Rotation Pro, but swaps the rotating belt pack for simple back panel access to the entire volume of the pack.
+And don’t forget, if you like the overall style of the pack but have a large super-telephoto lens that needs the full length of the bag, or you just don’t think you need the Rotation 180 feature, there’s always the BackLight Elite 45L pack.
+This is MindShift’s other top-end photo pack that uses all the same materials and hardware as the Rotation Pro but swaps the rotating belt pack for simple back panel access to the entire volume of the pack.